wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

 ## AWS NAT #

+Only one NACL can be associated with a subnet, to deny specific IP addresses.
+Separate rules are for inbound and outbound.

+PROTIP: NACL rules are numbered to sepcify sequence.
+To allow for insertion, leave gaps in the numbers.
+For example, create the first two with 100, 200, etc. so you can later add 150 between 100 and 200.

+PROTIP: Remember that EC2 instances by default have Networking > Change Source/Dest.
+Check ON.
+But NAT instances require OFF or they wont' show up on VPC Route Tables.

 0. Launch an EC2 instance of a Community AMI built for NATting.
 Search for "NAT".

    NAT provides IP address assignment and DNS Proxy name resolution